hackdefend/hackdefend.github.io/_posts/2022-09-09-A-Tour-Inside-a-SOC-Analyst-Mind.md

 It's suffice to say the well known phrase in analysis [Correlation does not imply causation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation).
 Each move and conclusion should be built on a strong foundation of evidence that are derived by applying rules of logic.
 Cause-and-effect relationships plays a big role in analysis, experience in IT and and the network being protected.

-## Proving the impossible
+## Trying to prove the impossible

-A fundamental question to consider during any investigation, **do we have to prove or disprove a hypothesis?**.
-Knowing what to choose will save a lot of time, and in some cases proving is the mission impossible.

-Security systems are made of layers of abstraction that should be taken advantage of to facilitate investigation.
-Breaking down the situation into smaller areas with relationships then Illuminating the relationships between the areas by asking the right question that will lead to the right answer to disprove the hypotheses or the relationship to the particular scenario.

-In our dashboard, if the logs are not clear about why procdump64.exe is used for, an analyst will think that he has to prove that credential dumping happened in the system and somehow he has to find the evidence to relate it to the use of procdump64.exe.
-Which one is easier, finding evidence of credential dumping? or finding the evidence that answers why procdump64.exe was used for?
+A fundamental question to consider during any investigation is whether we need to prove or disprove a hypothesis.
+Knowing which option to choose can save a lot of time, and in some cases, proving a hypothesis may be impossible.
+Security systems are made up of layers of abstraction that can be leveraged to facilitate investigation.
+Breaking down the situation into smaller areas with relationships and illuminating the relationships between those areas by asking the right questions can help disprove hypotheses or establish a relationship to a particular scenario.
+For example, in our dashboard, if the logs are not clear about why procdump64.exe is used, an analyst may think that they need to prove that credential dumping occurred in the system and find evidence to support this.
+However, it may be easier to find evidence about why procdump64.exe was used instead.

 ## Anchoring and confirmation bias